Myldero/1.12-to-1.13/README.md

 As you might know, this converter is based of the finished 1.13 so it won't work in the early snapshots.

-Always remember to create a backup of your world, since this converter isn't made to convert from 1.13 snapshots to 1.13, so if you want to use it, it's most likely best to wait a bit more for all the fancy features to come out.
+Always remember to create a backup of your world since the syntax for some commands might be changed during snapshots.